Summary

 2022

 On October 29, 2021, most of Hinson’s territory, including her home in Marion, near Cedar Rapids, became the 2nd district due to redistricting, and Hinson announced she would seek reelection there.
-In effect, she traded district numbers with fellow freshman Republican Mariannette Miller-Meeks.[16]
-Hinson defeated Democratic nominee Liz Mathis in the general election.[17]
+In effect, she traded district numbers with fellow freshman Republican Mariannette Miller-Meeks.[17]
+Hinson defeated Democratic state Senator Liz Mathis in the general election.[18]

 Tenure